 E-commerce security can vary widely from one platform to the next.
-While major retailers like Amazon, Walmart, and Target offer reliable online security features, smaller retail websites may vary.
+While major retailers such as Amazon, Walmart, and Target offer reliable online security features, smaller retail websites may not.

 If you’re uncertain of the reputation of an e-commerce site, be cautious and consider purchasing that item or gift from a different trusted brand.

 Unfortunately, public Wi-Fi and unsecured wireless networks are easier outlets for hackers and scammers to access your personal information.
-Don’t access your bank account or make online purchases unless you’re connected to a secure network.
+When making purchases online or accessing your bank account through a mobile app or on your computer, only do so when connected to a secure network.

 3. Use a debit or credit card with anti-fraud features.

 Many debit and credit cards offer anti-fraud features that help you catch and stop unauthorized transactions before they’re approved by your financial institution.
 Take advantage of these safeguards by signing up for account alerts and paying attention to communications from your bank.